iaincollins/iaincollins/README.md

  <a href="https://explore.iaincollins.com"><img src="https://github.com/user-attachments/assets/eedf01b2-29b1-4838-b6e5-fab1a40df106" width="800"></a>
 </p>

-This sample features three distinct environments - a forest, a desert and a frozen landscape - that you can travel between and explore in a first-person view, with a new map generated at runtime using procedural generation each time.
+This sample features three distinct environments - a forest, a desert and a frozen landscape - that you can travel between and explore in a first-person view, with a new map generated at runtime using procedural generation.
 Built with Next.js, React, and React Three Fibre (a wrapper for Three.js, which abstracts WebGL), this unconventional stack serves as a simple demo with player movement and physics interaction.
-It was an exercise to explore the practical issues of implementing an interactive 3D environment using common web libraries.
+It was an exercise to explore the practical issues of implementing an interactive 3D environment using common web libraries and reusable components leveraging features like geometry instancing and GPU shaders.

 ## 📈 [Ardent Insight](https://ardent-insight.com)